 Theatre and performance work includes a trilogy of solo theatre performances: Toothless, The Shining Princess and My Husband is a Spaceman, which toured the UK and internationally to America, Germany, Israel, Slovenia, Switzerland, Singapore, Netherlands, Canada and Malta to wide acclaim.
 Other shows include the Herald Angel and Total Theatre Award winning site responsive production Evidence for the Existence of Borrowers, outdoor promenade production Oh Doh and Kazuko Hohki’s Wuthering Heights, created for village hall touring.
 In 2011 Kazuko created her first performance work for children – the promenade interactive production The Great Escape – A Borrowers Tale, which has been presented across London including multiple seasons at BAC, Imagine Festival at Southbank Centre (2014, 2015) and Perth International Art Festival in Australia (2016).

-Other productions created over the last 4 years include Last Night I Dreamed I Was An Eskimo, a co-production with Nordland Visual Theatre which toured across Northern Norway, You Only Live Twice (But Die Once) for BAC’s One-on-One Festival, Tottenham Travesties (for Birmingham Repertory Theatre) and Incontinental, a new production for presentation in theatre, hospital and science settings, developed in collaboration with a Professor of Gastroenterology from University College Hospital London, and supported by the Wellcome Trust.
+Other productions created include Last Night I Dreamed I Was An Eskimo, a co-production with Nordland Visual Theatre which toured across Northern Norway, You Only Live Twice (But Die Once) for BAC’s One-on-One Festival, Tottenham Travesties (for Birmingham Repertory Theatre) and Incontinental, a production for presentation in theatre, hospital and science settings, developed in collaboration with a Professor of Gastroenterology from University College Hospital London, and supported by the Wellcome Trust.
 Kazuko has also created Bee Dreaming, her own story telling space for Good Neighbour at Battersea Arts Centre.
-In 2014, Kazuko has worked with a local secondary school to create a site specific promenade show One Night Only produced by Jacksons Lane and Writ in Water also produced by Jacksons Lane.
+In recent years, Kazuko has worked with a local secondary schools to create a site specific promenade show One Night Only (2015), Writ in Water (2017) and Heritage Horror (2018) produced by Jacksons Lane.
 In 2018, she worked with the director, Katie Posner to create three shows about Suffragette, Worlds By Women, collaborating with local secondary school students.
 She has also presented Grave Expectation in the graveyard supported by Without Walls R&D project .
 She is currently developing a new theatre production – The Man from Fukushima and also Tsunagu – a show about Japanese women in UK, collaborating with Yellow Earth Theatre.